 The U.S. Food and Drug Administration (FDA) gave its final approval for the chemotherapy drug Pemfexy (pemetrexed) after years of legal battles.
 The drug, patented by the New Jersey-based company Eagle Pharmaceuticals, will treat malignant mesothelioma and locally advanced or metastatic nonsquamous non-small cell lung cancer (NSCLC).

-The injection drug will serve as an alternative chemotherapy treatment to standard pemetrexed (Alimta), manufactured by Eli Lilly and Company.
+The injection drug will be an alternative chemotherapy treatment to standard pemetrexed (Alimta), manufactured by Eli Lilly and Company.

 Previous studies of pemetrexed combined with cisplatin have shown high response rates among malignant pleural mesothelioma patients.